JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 15.02.2023

 I set up the cross validation pipeline in the logistic regression notebook.
 Here I defined the [LeaveOneGroupOut](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneGroupOut.html) method.
 This way, in training, the LogisticRegression is trained with session 1 and 2 and validated on 3.
 However, the split it selfs works, but Im not sure it really does work when using the crossvalidation function.
 This needs to be further investigated.

+## 01.03.2023

+Nothing new happened.
+The hypothesis to decode mental imagery does not seem to work.
+This means that I will now stop the machine learning and start to get the assignment ready.